Best Bukit Batok food places

 - Best Bukit Batok food places

 Image credit: @makanarts

-Famous JB 101 Firewokz is well-loved for their signature Crab Bee Hoon (seasonal price).
+Famous JB 101 is well-loved for their signature Crab Bee Hoon (seasonal price).
 The broth is both milky and flavourful, and tastes similar to fish head bee hoon.
-Inside contains a huge amount of thick bee hoon and chopped up crab boasting fresh and fleshy meat.
+Inside contains a huge amount of thick bee hoon and chopped-up crab boasting fresh and fleshy meat.
 And of course, when it comes to Malaysian food, fried hokkien mee can never be left out!
-Their 101 Hokkien Fried Noodles ($5) is stir-fried till its noodles are slightly charred at the edges, giving off a distinct wok hei.
+Their Stir-Fired Mee Tai Bak (from $6) star noodles that are slightly charred at the edges, giving off a distinct wok hei.

 Address: 21 Bukit Batok Crescent, Singapore 658065

 Famous JB 101 is not a halal-certified eatery.

 2. Xiang Ji Roast Chicken Rice & Noodles

 With rows of char siew displayed at the storefront, it is never easy to resist a plate of Char Siew Rice ($3.50) from Xiang Ji Roasted Delight.
 The char siew has slightly charred edges, making the sides crispy and the meat succulent.
 Right after your teeth sink into the meat, the layer of fats melts in your mouth.
 Top up another $1 for a generous plate of their Char Siew & Roasted Pork Rice.

 Address: 289H Bukit Batok Street 25, Singapore 657289

 Opening hours: Thurs-Tue 8am to 5pm